Adoption Process for Dogs

 You do NOT have to be a Lancaster County resident to adopt from our facility.

-If you're thinking about adopting a dog from Lancaster County Animal Shelter, please download, print and complete an adoption application and bring it with you.
-This will help expedite the process.
+If you're thinking about adopting a dog from Lancaster County Animal Shelter, please complete an online application in advance.
+This will expedite the process when you arrive.
+If you prefer to complete the application offline, please print and complete an adoption application and bring it with you.
+Links to the online and printable applications are below.

 We also encourage you to visit the websites of our local rescues for adoption as well.